jifuwater/jtube/README.md

 Dependencies: yt-dlp; mpv

 Don’t look at the code too much; it was made by GPT.
-I created it because FreeTube had some issues with me.
+I created it because FreeTube is stuck at 360px and invidious go only in english autotranslate.